Amount per year

 You will be notified by the Department of Education when a decision is made on your loan.
 If your loan is denied, the award will be canceled and an additional unsubsidized direct loan will be awarded to your student (amounts vary).

-If you have questions about your PLUS loan, contact Direct Loan Applicant Services at 800.557.7394.
+If you have questions about your PLUS loan, contact the Student Loan Support Center at 800.557.7394.
 You can inquire about disputing your credit report, clearing up adverse credit, or obtain paperwork for an endorser.
 If your PLUS loan is subsequently approved, it will be processed and the additional unsubsidized loan will be removed from your student's award.

 Direct loan servicers

-Students and parents who first borrowed Federal Direct Loans after July 1, 2010, will have their Federal Direct Loans serviced by one of the five servicing contractors listed below:
+Students and parents will have their Federal Direct Loans serviced by one of the 11 servicing contractors listed below:

 FedLoan Servicing (PHEAA)